darkprinx/break-the-ice-with-python/Status/Day 7.md

 ```
 ----------------------
 ### Hints:
-#### In case of input data being supplied to the question, it should be assumed to be a console input.
+#### In case of input data being supplied to the question, it should be assumed to be a console input.Here distance indicates to euclidean distance.Import math module to use sqrt function.
 -----------------------
 **Main author's Solution: Python 2**
 ```